vishaltiparadi/bdr-interview-assignments/README.md

 ## Instructions

-1. Clone this repository
+1. Clone this repository.
-2. Create a new branch called "candidate/${your lastname}"
+2. Create a new branch called "candidate/${your lastname}".
-3. Create a folder for one or both options listed below (bonus points completing both)
+3. Create a folder for one or both options listed below (bonus points completing both).
-4. Complete the assignments
+4. Complete the assignments.
 5. Check code into the branch and push to remote.
+6. Create a pull request for review.

 **Please check in your work regardless whether you've correctly completed the assignment, for you will be expected to walkthrough your thought process with the interviewing team**